Written by: Michelle Phillips, PharmD, University of Rochester Medical Center

 Niraparib is indicated for the maintenance treatment of patients with recurrent epithelial ovarian, fallopian tube, or primary peritoneal cancer who are in a complete or partial response to platinum-based chemotherapy.
-Niraparib is a highly selective PARP inhibitor.
-It induces synthetic lethality by taking advantage of deficient homologous recombination repair, leading DNA damage and cell death.
-This effect is particularly pronounced in patients with BRCA1/2 mutations but also yields therapeutic benefit in those without germline BRCA mutations.
+Additional indication in patients with three or more prior chemotherapy regimens and whose cancer is associated with homologous recombination deficiency (HRD) positive status (BRCA+ or BRCA- with Genomic Instability Positive (GIS+) disease).
+Niraparib efficacy is particularly pronounced in patients with BRCA1/2 mutations but also yields therapeutic benefit in those without germline BRCA mutations.

 - Verify dose on initial fill—labeled starting dose is 300 mg once daily

-- May consider starting at 200 mg daily for patients with baseline weight < 77 kg or baseline platelets < 150K.
+- Consider starting at 200 mg daily for patients with baseline weight < 77 kg or baseline platelets < 150K.

-- Ensure bevacizumab has been discontinued before initiation of treatment
+- Consider bevacizumab discontinuation before initiation of treatment with niraparib

 - CBC weekly x 4 weeks, monthly x 11 months, then periodically